Institut national de la recherche scientifique

-The Institut national de la recherche scientifique (English: 'National Institute of Scientific Research') is the research-oriented constituent university of the Université du Québec system that offers only graduate studies.
+The Institut national de la recherche scientifique ([ɛ̃stity nɑsjɔnal də la ʁəʃɛʁʃ sjɑ̃tifik]; "National Institute for Scientific Research") is the research-oriented constituent university of the Université du Québec system that offers only graduate studies.
 INRS conducts research in four broad sectors: water, earth and the environment; energy, materials and telecommunications; human, animal and environmental health; and urbanization, culture and society.

 INRS has facilities in Quebec City, Montreal, Laval, and Varennes.
-The enabling legislation is An Act respecting educational institutions at the university level.
+It was established by letters patent from the Quebec Government and operates under the Act respecting the Université du Québec.